leocengia/SCI-repo/README.md

 > Parking reservations are not
 > accepted.

+**Agent-normalized template text**

+Parkingisavailable onafirst- come, first-served basis.
+Parking reservations are not accepted.

 **Important information**

 Onsiteparkingoptionsmustbetickedin
 the Parking module in Partner Central when using this template.

+<a id="template-083"></a>

 #### Template 83: Parking fee is changing (192)